 Though it is a decent game in its own right, a lack of innovation, gameplay limitations, and too many microtransactions all make Blades feel like an unremarkable lukewarm mobile TES experience.

 Release date: TBA

 Teased at E3 2018, The Elder Scrolls VI is the next major installment in the Elder Scrolls franchise.
 Not much was revealed about the upcoming game other than that it will be released after Bethesda’s new upcoming IP, Starfield.
-As such, the fans are left guessing as to which province the game will be set in, with the most popular guess being High Rock, based on the mountainous terrain shown in the teaser.
+As such, the fans are left guessing as to which province the game will be set in, the most popular guesses being either High Rock or Hammerfell.

 That would be all the Elder Scrolls games released so far.
 If we’ve overlooked anything or made any errors, let us know in the comments and we’ll update the list as soon as we’re able.